 COVID-19 has thrown a wrench in so many people’s wedding plans, but just because you're forced to adjust doesn't mean you can't still have a meaningful wedding.
-Here are some ways you can make your wedding day special in 2020.
+Here are some ways you can still make your wedding day special.

 Trim Your Guest List